CodeWitchBella/netvr/README.md

 ## Project structure

-- **isbl-thesis** not part of the thesis, only for generating the pdf
 - **netvr-server** server used for communicating between various clients
 - **netvr-dashboard** html/javascript application used to see what clients are connected in one place, also used to trigger calibration
 - **netvr-unity** main VR application used as a demonstration of implemented technologies
 - **netvr-cpp** used from unity, whenever something is easier to implement in cpp than in C# it goes here.
-- **schemas** json schemas describing various transmitted JSONs.
-Used mostly for documentation purposes.
 - **.github** contains definitions for building everything in this project in automatic manner.
 Only part which is not automated is android build of netvr-unity, because I could not figure that out.

 See README in each folder for instructions on how to build each part.
+For developing changes to any part you probably want to have all other parts built and running at the same time.

 ## Update controller models